 Fly to Yerevan from London, starting at £100.
 Alternatively, visit two countries together and fly to Tbilisi, Georgia and take the overnight train from Tbilisi to Yerevan.

 What do you think of when you think of Greenland?
 It is glaciers, dog sledding and Inuit culture?
 Or is it just a whole lot of ice and snow?
-Well, both assumptions are correct.
+Well, both assumptions are correct so you will want to hire a local service like Naperville snow removal.
 Although, Greenland in summer is incredibly green, with blooming flowers, melting snow, and long days.

 The world’s largest island (if you’re wondering about Australia – it’s classed as a continent, therefore not the world’s largest island) receives fewer than 80,000 tourists annually and is generally overlooked by most people as a tourist destination.